 Our standard dilapidation inspection scope includes all accessible areas of the property.
 Specific coverage typically includes:

-External Areas: external walls, fences, boundary walls, driveways, retaining walls, paving, landscaping elements
+External walls, fences, boundary walls, driveways, paving, retaining walls, and surrounding landscaping elements.

-Internal Areas: walls, ceilings, floors, door and window frames, finishes, internal structural elements visible
+Walls, ceilings, floors, door and window frames, finishes, and visible internal structural elements.

-Site Features: footpaths, pavements, garden beds, retaining walls, landscape features adjacent to structures
+Footpaths, pavements, garden beds, and landscape features adjacent to buildings and structures.

 We follow a structured and methodical dilapidation inspection process to accurately document the existing condition of a property prior to nearby construction or excavation works.